About vibration in the ear

 It's important to note that experiencing vibrations in the ear can be subjective, and the underlying cause may vary from person to person.

-Sometimes, while yawning, you may experience a peculiar sensation of vibration or crackling in your ears.
-This sensation is often associated with the presence of an earwax plug that has formed within the Eustachian tube.
-When an earwax plug obstructs this passage, it can lead to the perception of vibrations or crackling sounds in the ears.
+At times, while yawning, you might notice a peculiar sensation of vibration or crackling in your ears.
+This sensation is commonly linked to the presence of an earwax plug within the Eustachian tube.
+When this passage is obstructed by earwax, it can lead to the perception of vibrations or crackling sounds in the ears.

-Similarly, you might notice occasional noises when moving your head or chewing.
+Similarly, occasional noises may be noticed when you move your head or chew.
 These sounds can also be attributed to the presence of an earwax plug affecting the Eustachian tube.
-As the head moves or the jaw articulates during chewing, it can cause the plug to shift, resulting in audible crackling or popping sounds.
+As your head moves or your jaw articulates during chewing, it can cause the plug to shift, resulting in audible crackling or popping sounds.

-Fortunately, this is typically a temporary and harmless occurrence.
-The impression of vibration or crackling often dissapears within a short period of time.
+Fortunately, such occurrences are usually temporary and harmless.
+The impression of vibration or crackling often disappears within a short period.

 What causes vibration in the ear